Ration card (India): Ration card application Process

 Section 10 (1a and 1b) of the National Food Security Act requires states governments to identify households to be covered under priority and AAY categories within a year from the commencement of NFSA and place the list of identified eligible households in the public domain.
 After the enactment of NFSA, all state governments developed a set of eligibility criteria to identify households for issuing ration cards.
 Based on this eligibility criteria, new ration cards were issued.
 In some states (such as Bihar and Madhya Pradesh), the state governments used existing data (such as the Socio-Economic Caste Census) to identify households and issue new ration cards.
 In other states (such as Chhattisgarh and Odisha), eligible households had to apply for new ration cards through a self-declaration process.

 Elimination of fake ration cards

-On March 1, 2000, the Planning Commission identified 6.52 crore BBL(Below poverty line) families, including 2.43 crore Antyodaya Anna Yojana families, at the 1993-94 poverty line threshold, for the Central Government's Targeted Public Distribution Scheme.
+On March 1, 2000, the Planning Commission identified 6.52 crore BPL(Below poverty line) families, including 2.43 crore Antyodaya Anna Yojana families, at the 1993-94 poverty line threshold, for the Central Government's Targeted Public Distribution Scheme.
 However, in 2009, the number of BBL ration cards was issued by the State Government and Union Territories was 10.96 crore.

 By linking ration cards with Aadhaar cards, 5.8 crore fake ration cards have been eliminated and 20.4 crore BBL ration cards are in regular use.